StarRocks/starrocks/docs/en/table_design/indexes/Prefix_index_sort_key.md

 :::tip

-After table creation, you can use `SHOW CREATE TABLE <table_name>;` to view the specified sort columns and the order in the `ORDER BY` clause from the returned result.
+After table creation, you can use `SHOW CREATE TABLE <table_name>;` to view the specified sort columns and the order of these columns in the `ORDER BY` clause from the returned result.
 :::

 Since the maximum length of a Prefix index entry is 36 bytes, the exceeded part will be truncated.
 Therefore, each entry in the Prefix index of this table is uid (4 bytes) + name (only the first 32 bytes are taken), and the prefix fields are `uid` and `name`.